Meera Nair

 In Posts on February 4, 2011 at 9:09 pm

-Last week a colleague forwarded to me a query from an artist who had concerns about an intended work; he wished to reproduce images of other artists’ works and combine them in a very novel manner.
+Last week a colleague forwarded to me a query from an artist who had concerns about an intended work; he wished to reproduce images of other artists’ works and combine them in a novel manner.
 His initial exploration of copyright law had taken him into the language of fair use and he seemed hopeful that his work would be on safe ground.

 Much as I would like to tell all artists to simply go about their artistic business, it remains that Canadian law does not offer them a comfortable shelter.
 Unfortunately, fair dealing is not the same as fair use; fair dealing is more restricted in its application.
 Unless one’s artistic instincts can be pigeonholed as research, private study, criticism, review or news-reporting, fair dealing cannot even begin to help.
 (And please remember, fulfilling the category is only the first step, the second step is to satisfy the fairness test laid out in CCH Canadian.)